Vale Park: History

 In summer 1973, the club erected a 2.5 feet high steel fence around the Bycars End to help combat hooliganism.
 A rare event occurred on 17 January 1976, when the Vale directors permitted rivals Stoke to play a home game against Middlesbrough at Vale Park.
-This happened because a severe gale severely damaged the Victoria Ground, whilst the gale also caused £2,000 worth of damage to Vale Park, the damage to Stoke's ground was much more severe.
+This happened because a severe gale severely damaged the Victoria Ground; whilst the gale also caused £2,000 worth of damage to Vale Park, the damage to Stoke's ground was much more severe.
 A crowd of 21,009 saw Stoke win 1–0.

-In summer 1985 new safety regulations reduced Vale Park's capacity down to 16,800, and later again to 16,300.
+In summer 1985, new safety regulations reduced Vale Park's capacity to 16,800 and later again to 16,300.
 The summer of 1988 saw Vale Park given a £40,000 upgrade to repair the floodlights and a £20,000 electronic scoreboard was installed at the Hamil End.
 Three executive boxes were also purchased from Newcastle United, whilst facilities were opened to the local community.
-The following year the stadium was upgraded at a cost of £250,000, though grants helped to halve the cost for the club itself.
-In November 1989 a £100,000 disabled stand was installed –the first purpose built enclosure of its kind in the country.
-Despite this effort, inspectors closed the Bycars End down due to safety issues, and reduced the stadium's capacity to 12,000 after cutting the capacity of the Railway Paddock by two-thirds.
+The following year the stadium was upgraded for £250,000.
+However, grants helped to halve the cost for the club itself.
+In November 1989, a £100,000 disabled stand was installed –the country's first purpose-built enclosure.
+Despite this effort, inspectors closed the Bycars End down due to safety issues and reduced the stadium's capacity to 12,000 after cutting the capacity of the Railway Paddock by two-thirds.

 In summer 1990, 3,750 yellow and white seats were fitted in the Railway Paddock, and 1,121 seats were added to the upper tier of the Bycars End.
 The Bycars End roof was also removed for safety reasons, whilst a police box was constructed between the Railway Paddock and the Hamil End.
 The paddock at the front of the Railway Stand was later made into an all-seated area, with just the Lorne Street side left as a standing area.
 Vale fans stood for the last time on Lorne Street at the end of the 1997–98 season, with the stand being demolished before work began on a new £3 million structure.
-Work has yet to be finished on this, due to lack of finances and a change in ownership of the club.
-Despite the building work remaining uncompleted, the work done on the stadium under Bill Bell from 1985 had vastly improved the ground, as proven by the fact that sheep were once housed in the Railway Paddock toilets and allowed to graze on the pitch in the night; the toilets were notoriously unhygienic, and were replaced under Bill Bratt's reign in 2006.
+Work has yet to be finished due to a lack of finances and a change in club ownership.
+Despite the building work remaining uncompleted, the work done on the stadium under Bill Bell from 1985 had vastly improved the ground, as proven by the fact that sheep were once housed in the Railway Paddock toilets and allowed to graze on the pitch in the night; the toilets were notoriously unhygienic and were replaced under Bill Bratt's reign in 2006.